-Much of New York and New Jersey are under water after Hurricane Sandy.
-Millions of homes have been flooded, and many of those homes likely weren't insured for flooding.
-Even for those that were, money can't replace the lost family heirlooms and beloved personal items that are gone for good.
+In the wake of hurricanes Harvey and Irma, millions of homes have been flooded, and many of those homes likely weren’t insured for flooding.
+Even for those that were, money can’t replace the lost family heirlooms and beloved personal items that are susceptible to damage.
 If your home has been flooded, taking immediate action can help to minimize the damage to property and to your health.

 Flood water can be contaminated with sewage and other pollutants, including gasoline and oil, potentially posing a serious health hazard.
 Keep children and pets away from the area until it has been thoroughly decontaminated.
 Wearing gloves and a mask for protection, remove any objects that have come into contact with floodwaters as soon as possible.

-Indoor mold affects the upper respiratory system causing nasal and sinus congestion, cough, wheezing, irritated throat, eyes, or skin, and sinus infections; however, more serious health problems may - and likely will - occur with long-term exposure to mold.
+Indoor mold affects the upper respiratory system causing nasal and sinus congestion, cough, wheezing, irritated throat, eyes, or skin, and sinus infections; however, more serious health problems will likely occur with long-term exposure to mold.

 Mold Clean-Up After a Flood

-Dry-Out & Clean or Discard?
-Throw out porous items (such as carpet, wood, and paper products) that may have absorbed moisture or have been contaminated with sewage.
-Non-porous materials (hard plastic, glass, metal, solid wood or concrete) can be saved if they are properly cleaned.
+Dry & Discard – Throw out porous items (such as carpet, wood, and paper products) that may have absorbed moisture or have been contaminated with sewage.
+Non-porous materials (hard plastic, glass, metal, solid wood, or concrete) can be saved if they are properly cleaned.
 Carefully damp wipe the item to remove surface contamination, and dispose of your wipes afterwards as they’ll be contaminated with mold.
 For heavily contaminated items, use a HEPA vacuum first, then thoroughly scrub all contaminated surfaces with a brush, hot water, and a disinfectant.

 If you’ve had water damage, expect that mold will be an issue sooner or later.
 You may or may not be able to detect it with your eyes or nose.
 If you notice that your allergies are getting worse, that’s a good indicator there may be a mold problem.